Jamesits/auto-email-homework-fetcher/README.md

 ## License

 This piece of software is licensed under [DBAD Public License Version 1](http://www.dbad-license.org/).
-It is provided "AS IS" and is not guaranteed to work, and the author cannot be held reliable for any data loss, system corruption, argument, divorce, atomic bomb, etc. caused or powered by this project.
+It is provided "AS IS" and is not guaranteed to work, and the author cannot be held reliable for any bugs, fireflies, data loss, system corruption, argument, divorce, atomic bomb, etc. caused or powered by this project.